Quantum reading capacity: General definition and bounds: Examples of environment-parametrized memory cells

 \section{Examples of environment-parametrized memory cells}

-In this section, we calculate the quantum reading capacities of several environment-parametrized memory cells, including a thermal memory cell, and a class of jointly covariant memory cell formed from a channel $\mc{N}$ and a group $G$ with respect to which $\mc{N}$ is covariant.
-Examples of this class of jointly covariant memory cell include qudit erasure and depolarizing memory cells formed respectively from erasure and depolarizing channels.
+In this section, we calculate the quantum reading capacities of several environment-parametrized memory cells, including a thermal memory cell, and a jointly covariant memory cell formed from a channel $\mc{N}$ and a group $G$ with respect to which $\mc{N}$ is covariant.
+Examples of such a jointly covariant memory cell include qudit erasure and depolarizing memory cells formed respectively from erasure and depolarizing channels.